dario-vega/demo-lab-baggage/functions-fn/README.md

 # Best Practice Using Functions and NoSQL Database Node.js SDK

 The fnproject/node docker images are currently using node v11.15.0.
-Because the Prerequisites for [Node.js SDK](https://github.com/oracle/nosql-node-sdk/blob/master/README.md) is 12.0.0 or higher, We are provining in this demo a Dockerfile.
+Because the Prerequisites for [Node.js for Oracle NoSQL Database](https://github.com/oracle/nosql-node-sdk/blob/master/README.md) is 12.0.0 or higher, We are provining in this demo a Dockerfile.
 In fact, we want to be sure to use a Node.js version supported by NoSQL.

 Currently, We are using node:12-slim in order to reduce the size of the docker image.
 In a near future, we will test using [GraalVM](https://www.graalvm.org/)